Graduate Mentor Program

-Some past events hosted by the mentor program include an Etiquette Dinner, Winter/Holiday Social with gingerbread house making, graduate student panel discussion, and mentor/mentee excursions to local museums and colleges/universities.
+Some past events hosted by the mentor program include an Etiquette Dinner, a paint night, graduate student panel discussion, and mentor/mentee excursions to local museums and colleges/universities.

 Undergraduate students will be matched with a mentor based on mutual academic and personal interests.
 Therefore, it is important to describe your experiences and interests carefully in your application!